 What is the Talking Drums Marketplace?

 The Talking Drums Marketplace is a curated, Pan-African boutique store that enables you to purchase select pieces, sourced from across the continent.
-It is named after the Talking Drums of Africa, and in recognition of the millions of market women across Africa, whose work and entrepreneurship are the foundation of many economies across the continent.
+It is named after the Talking Drums of Africa, and in recognition of the millions of market women and men across Africa, whose work and entrepreneurship are the foundation of many economies across the continent.

-With a focus on having a positive impact, we align our services to the United Nations' Sustainable Development Goals (SDGs), a universal call to action to end poverty, protect the planet and ensure that all people enjoy peace and prosperity by 2030.
+With a focus on having a positive impact, we also align our services to the United Nations' Sustainable Development Goals (SDGs), a universal call to action to end poverty, protect the planet and ensure that all people enjoy peace and prosperity by 2030.

 By purchase from the Talking Drums Marketplace, you are helping contribute to the following goals: